tensorflow/gan/README.md

     generative models.

 *   [examples](https://github.com/tensorflow/gan/)
-    and [tutorial](https://github.com/tensorflow/gan): See examples of how to use TF-GAN to make GAN training easier, or use the more complicated examples to jumpstart your own project.
-These include unconditional and conditional GANs, InfoGANs, adversarial losses on existing networks, and image-to-image translation.
+    and [tutorial](https://github.com/tensorflow/gan): examples of how to use TF-GAN to make GAN training easier, as well as examples of more complicated GAN setups.
+These include unconditional and conditional
+    GANs, InfoGANs, adversarial losses on existing networks, and image-to-image translation.

-## Training a GAN model
+## Training a GAN model <a id="training"></a>

 Training in TF-GAN typically consists of the following steps: